 Topic discovery

-People asking about analytics dashboards on Reddit
+People asking about analytics dashboard software on Reddit

 Who is usually asking